50 Astonishing Facts You Never Knew About the 50 States

 It appears to serve up the only official state meal: a heaping plateful of fried okra, squash, cornbread, barbecue pork, biscuits, sausage and gravy, grits, corn, strawberries, chicken-fried steak, pecan pie, and black-eyed peas.

 It boasts the nation’s fastest talkers, according to an analysis of consumer phone calls placed to businesses across the country.
-They may be speaking quickly, but they aren’t one of the most stressed-out states in America.

 The smallest state in the country shares a state water border with New York.
 These are the best supermarkets in every state.